What's keeping legislators from strengthening drunken driving laws in Wisconsin?

 Such opposition helps explain how Wisconsin remains the only state in the country where a first drunken driving offense isn’t a crime in most cases (it becomes a misdemeanor or felony, however, if there’s a passenger under 16 or if the driver injures someone).
 And Wisconsin is one of seven states that have no statewide requirements regarding ignition interlock devices, which ensure a vehicle only starts if the driver passes a breathalyzer test, according to the National Conference of State Legislatures.

-Of the more than 4.2 million licensed drivers in Wisconsin, 770,000 had at least one OWI conviction as of the end of 2021, according to the Department of Transportation.
-The average blood-alcohol concentration for people cited with an OWI last year was 0.15%, almost twice the legal limit.
+More than 770,000 Wisconsinites had at least one operating while intoxicated, or OWI, conviction as of the end of 2021, according to the Department of Transportation.
+The average blood-alcohol concentration for people cited with an OWI last year was 0.15%, twice the legal limit.

 “Many of these bills are introduced with a lot of fanfare, yet the majority party does not give them a hearing in committee or a vote on the floor,” Wirch said.
 “And I think that has to change.”